Spousal Support in Plano, TX: Your Trusted Maintenance Lawyer

 At the Law Office of Brian Bagley, we have practiced family law for 10+ years, and we will use our knowledge and experience to help you determine whether maintenance is a likely factor in your divorce.
 We can help you make your case in court for the maintenance you need.
 On the other hand, we can also ensure that you are treated fairly if you are the paying spouse.
 We listen closely to your story so that we understand your circumstances and priorities.
 This allows us to tailor our legal approach to your case accordingly.

-Speak to a Plano spousal maintenance attorney in a confidential consultation by submitting your details on our contact form or by calling (972) 843-7158
+Speak to a Plano spousal maintenance attorney in a confidential consultation by submitting your details on our contact form or by calling (972) 843-7158.

-Who Qualifies for Spousal Maintenance in Texas?
+Eligibility Criteria for Spousal Maintenance in Texas

 In many other states, courts will award spousal maintenance in a variety of situations when a disparity in income or assets exists between spouses.
 However, in Texas, the eligibility standards for maintenance are extremely high.